-What is it: Jibun wo
+What is: Jibun wo

 - Screenwriters who understand the emotional complexity of the characters.